magenx/Magento-2-aws-cluster-terraform/README.md

 <br />

-## AMI configuration and build using Packer:
+## AMI configuration and build using ImageBuilder:
-- [x] Build custom AMI with Packer configuration
+- [x] Build custom AMI with ImageBuilder configuration
 - [x] Reuse AMI in Terraform to create launch_template

 <br />